COSD-PANDA/datasd_council_report_2017/main/technical-guidelines.md

 #Technical Guidelines overview

-This is a high-level overview of the technical guidelines and standards we use for the data on the portal.
+We use the following technical guidelines and standards for the data on the portal.

 ##Data Quality